dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 <expandable alt_header="Is there a way to leverage dbt Semantic Layer capabilities in dbt Core?">

 The dbt Semantic Layer is proprietary to dbt Cloud, however some components of it are open-source. dbt Core users can use MetricFlow features, like defining metrics in their projects, without a dbt Cloud plan.

-They can also query their semantic layer locally using the command line.
-However, they won't be able to use the [API](/docs/dbt-cloud-apis/sl-api-overview) or [available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) to access metrics dynamically.
+dbt Core users can also query their semantic layer locally using the command line.
+However, they won't be able to use the [APIs](/docs/dbt-cloud-apis/sl-api-overview) or [available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) to access metrics dynamically.

 </expandable>